renanspvargas/masterclass_app/README.md

  - Change URLs referencing local servers acording to platform.
  - Study better ways to store the constant data on the app
  - Manage errors (ex general api errors)
+ - Implement repositories page
+ - Create a more detailed profile
+ - Apply better practices across the entire app
+ - Implement a webview to access links

 ## :zap: Dartion